 Engaged users buy more

-As you learned in the key marketplace metrics chapter, getting a new customer requires a lot more work than engaging an old one.
+Getting a new customer requires a lot more work than engaging an old one.
 You should aim for a high repeat purchase ratio, thus increasing customer lifetime value.
 If your users feel the marketplace is part of their identity, they will keep coming back, and they will buy more.

 Etsy is a great example of this.
 Etsy defines itself as follows: “We’re more than a marketplace: we’re a community of artists, creators, collectors, thinkers and doers.”
 Their emphasis on the community is quite likely a key reason why their customers keep coming back; in 2015, 81% of Etsy’s sales came from repeat purchases.